Great locations, substantial plots

 His father has also been married more than once.
 At

-Stanley Johnson's website
+Stanley Johnson's website, we learn

 "Stanley has four children by his first marriage to the painter Charlotte Johnson-Wahl, including Boris, a Vice-Chairman of the Conservative Party, MP for Henley and Editor of the Spectator.
 He also has two children, Julia and Maximilian, by his second marriage to Jennifer.